 - BrightHouse have a new policy that you can return goods if you want, you won’t owe any more and your credit record will not be harmed.
 So if you have only recently bought something and it’s not essential you may want to think about returning it if you realise that it’s going to be impossible to get to the end of the payments or you just have cheaper options;

-- if you make a complaint and interest is removed from what you are paying, this could make a big difference to whether you can repay the rest.
+When you win an affordabilty complaint, interest is removed from what you are paying, this could make a big difference to whether you can repay the rest.
 If you have been paying a long time, it may mean you can keep the item and not pay any more.

 If you aren’t sure what to do or what the different options are, go to your local Citizens Advice and ask for some help.